 10. Go horseback riding like a real cowboy

 So, what can be more enjoyable than a horseback ride to wander through and enjoy the countryside?
-Fortunately, you may find various horse owners offering rides both for children and adults.
-You can choose between one hour, two hours, half-day, and even full-day trips.
+Fortunately, you may find various horse owners offering rides for children and adults.
+You can choose between one-hour, two hours, half-day, and even full-day trips.

 A number of rafting companies offer dual options called the “saddle and paddle” trips that allow you to enjoy half-day river rafting trips with a two-hour horseback ride.

-So if you are looking to kill two birds with one stone, this is everything you need.
+So, if you want to kill two birds with one stone, this is everything you need.
 Book one of these excellent horseback riding tours to make the most of your adventure when you visit Gardiner.

 See Related: Best Things to See in Wyoming

 11. Climb the Sphinx Mountain

 Sphinx Mountain is one of the most popular attractions in the Yellowstone area, thanks to its distinctive curved head and red-brown hue.
 It’s also a great place to go climbing!
 The mountain is quite conveniently located, especially if you’re coming from Gardiner.

 It’s less than 10 miles from the Sphinx Mountain trailheads to Gardiner, so you won’t have to travel far to get to the peak.
 And when you get there, you’ll be rewarded with stunning views of the surrounding countryside.